 Radiotherapy, also called radiation therapy, uses radiation such as x-rays to kill cancer cells or injure them so they cannot multiply.
 The radiation is targeted at parts of the body with cancer, and treatment is carefully planned to do as little harm as possible to healthy body tissues.

-You will probably have external radiotherapy as daily treatments, Monday to Friday, over 4–6 weeks as an outpatient.
-You will lie on a table under the radiotherapy machine.
+You will probably have external radiation therapy as daily treatments, Monday to Friday, over four to six weeks as an outpatient.
+You will lie on a table under the radiation therapy machine.
 Before the machine is turned on, the radiation therapist will leave the room, but they will be able to talk to you through an intercom and they will watch you on a screen while you have treatment.
-The treatment itself is painless and will not make you radioactive.
+The treatment itself is painless.

-Applicators are used to deliver the radiation source to the cancer and they are available in different sizes.
-The applicator is placed through the cervix and into your uterus using ultrasound to make sure it is in the right place.
+Applicators are used to deliver the radiation source to the cancer.
+They are available in different sizes and your radiation oncologist will examine you to choose a suitable applicator for your situation.
+The applicator is placed into the cervix under the guidance of an ultrasound to make sure it is in the right place.

 To hold the applicator in place, you may have gauze padding put into your vagina, and a stitch or two in the area between the vulva and the anus (perineum).
 You will also have a small tube (catheter) inserted to empty your bladder of urine during treatment.

 If you’ve had surgery to remove the cervix and uterus (hysterectomy), your doctor may want to deliver some extra radiation to the top of the vagina.
-An applicator will be placed inside your vagina.
+An applicator will be placed into your vagina.
 You will not need to have a general anaesthetic or gauze padding.

 The side effects you experience vary depending on the dose of the radiotherapy and the length of the treatment.
 Many will be short-term side effects that occur during treatment or within a few weeks of finishing.
 Some side effects may be late effects, not appearing until some time after treatment.